enso-org/enso-archive/doc/types/design/types.md

   { (Nothing | Just a), isJust: IsJust = isJust, nothing : Nothing = nothing }

 Nothing.isJust : Maybe a -> Bool
-Nothing.isJust self = case self of
+Nothing.isJust this = case this of
   Nothing -> False
   Just _ -> True

 Just.isJust : Maybe a -> Bool
-Just.isJust self = case self of
+Just.isJust this = case this of
   Nothing -> False
   Just _ -> True